-The CRRE was pleased to host a meeting of the Runnymede Trust’s ‘Academic Forum’ - a group of leading academics met to discuss policy ideas on issues relating to race equality.
+On the 5th March 2015, CRRE hosted a meeting in the School of Education of the Runnymede Trust's 'Academic Forum' - a group of leading academics who met to discuss policy ideas on issues relating to race equality.
 This meeting was open to all and aimed to encourage a sharing of views on the current situation as the General Election draws closer.

 Presentations on the day included:

 - Professor David Gillborn (University of Birmingham): The Monsterization of Race Equality: how hate became honourable

 - Nadena Doherty (University of Keele): Black History Month and Black History with Key Stage 3 Students in England: A Critical Race Theory Approach

 - Robin Richardson (Insted): Narrative, nation and classrooms - the latest twists and turns in a perennial debate

 - Professor Hakim Adi (University of Chichester): Why is History such an unpopular subject for black students and teachers?